 - Applications will be accepted on a rolling basis until the class is full.

 Financial Assistance is available to those who would not otherwise be able to attend—click here for guidelines and application.

 ABOUT LUIS ALBERTO URREA

-A Pulitzer Prize finalist, Luis Urrea is the bestselling author of seventeen books and a member of the Latino Literature Hall of Fame.
-His latest novel, The House of Broken Angels, was named one of the best books of the year by National Public Radio, American Library Association, San Francisco Chronicle, Newsday, and Kirkus Reviews, among others.
-He is the recipient of an American Academy of Arts and Letters Award, and his collection of short stories, The Water Museum, was a finalist for the PEN/Faulkner Award.
+A Pulitzer Prize finalist, Luis Alberto Urrea is the bestselling author of seventeen books and a member of the Latino Literature Hall of Fame.
+His latest novel, The House of Broken Angels, was named one of the best books of the year by NPR, the American Library Association, San Francisco Chronicle, Newsday, and Kirkus Reviews, among others.
+He is the recipient of an American Academy of Arts and Letters award, and his collection of short stories, The Water Museum, was a finalist for the PEN/Faulkner Award.
 Into the Beautiful North, his 2009 a novel, is a “Big Read” selection by the National Endowment of the Arts and has been chosen by more than fifty cities and colleges as a community read.
 Urrea’s nonfiction book, The Devil’s Highway, was a finalist for both the Pulitzer Prize and the Pacific Rim Kiriyama Prize, and won the Lannan Literary Award.